MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

 9. Select **Start service** to start Remote Access.

-10. In the Remote Access MMC, right-click the VPN server, then select **Properties**.
+10. In the Remote Access snap-in, right-click the VPN server, then select **Properties**.

 11. In Properties, select the **Security** tab and do: